stephen-hlx/overcooked/README.md

 In the Two Phase Commit example, there are two types of actors in the system, `ResourceManager` and `TransactionManager`.

-The interactions between these two participants are: \
+The interactions between these two actors are: \
 ![RmTmInteraction](doc/resource_manager_transaction_manager_interactions.svg)

 ### Local State